Eastern England England, UK Travel Guide

 A premier birdwatching site on the North Norfolk coast, known for its diverse wetland habitats (saltmarsh, reedbeds, freshwater lagoons) and rich birdlife.
 Excellent hides and accessible paths.

 Holkham Beach: Vast, sandy beach backed by a pine forest.
 Wells-next-the-Sea Beach: Characterized by its colorful beach huts.
-Cromer Beach: Traditional Victorian seaside town beach with a pier.
+Cromer Beach: Traditional Victorian seaside town coast with a pier.
 Sheringham Beach: A mix of shingle and sand, well-liked by families.

 A unique landscape of rivers, lakes, and fens, home to rare wildlife, best explored by boat or waterside walks (see 8.1 for details).